-Join Brandon Neill for an in-depth discussion in this video Accessing the ESXi host from the console, part of Up and Running with VMware vSphere 6.
+Join Brandon Neill for an in-depth discussion in this video Accessing the ESXi host from the console, part of VMware vSphere 6 Essential Training.

 - Now that I have the AutoLab environment up and running,…let's take a look at the console of an ESXi host.…I'll select my first host here.…In a production environment,…you would typically access the consoles…through a remote console…like a DRAC or an iLO or something like that,…but in our lab environment we have…direct console access through VMware Workstation.…This interface here is referred to as the DCUI…or the Direct Console User Interface,…and it gives us access to the ESXi host to do some…basic administration and troubleshooting.…